CreativeDataResearch/Documentation/UserGuides/Accounts Payable.md

 3. Enter an item code for the **Item code** (15,a) field.
 To add an A/P item record for each of the G/L accounts that will be debited during invoice posting, users may enter the chart of account numbers for the **Item code** field.
 For example, if 890 is the G/L account number for bank charges, 890 would be entered for the **Item code** field of the corresponding A/P item record.

-    To add an A/P item record for transferring purchase orders to Accounts Payable, enter INVENTORY and an item category number for the Item code field.
+    To add an A/P item record for transferring purchase orders to Accounts Payable, enter INVENTORY and an item category number for the **Item code** field.
 Valid values are INVENTORY01 through INVENTORY99.
-    >Note: Though an A/P item record should be added for every item category number used by the distributor, a single A/P item record can be added by using the value of INVENTORY without a category number for the Item code field.
+    >Note: Though an A/P item record should be added for every item category number used by the distributor, a single A/P item record can be added by using the value of INVENTORY without a category number for the **Item code** field.

-    To use any PO off invoice deduction (5) type of vendor deal, enter VRDEAL5 for the Item code field.
-To use any item allow-OI deduction (4) type of vendor deal, enter VRDEAL4 for the Item code field.
+    To use any PO off invoice deduction (5) type of vendor deal, enter VRDEAL5 for the **Item code** field.
+To use any item allow-OI deduction (4) type of vendor deal, enter VRDEAL4 for the **Item Code** field.
 Refer to Adding PO Off Invoice Deduction Deals and Adding Item Allow-OI Deduction Deals of the Vendor Receivables document for additional information.

-    The value of the Item code field is also used to designate a tobacco product when printing the Tobacco Invoice Report.
+    The value of the **Item code** field is also used to designate a tobacco product when printing the Tobacco Invoice Report.
 Refer to Working With Accounts Payable Reports for additional information.

     Refer to Printing An Accounts Payable Item List to review examples of A/P item records.